Young Horse Show Series (YHS)

 - Horse can be owned or trained by different parties than the original breeder.

 - At the end of the year, the combined 2 top scores of horses bred by the same person, all classes, age, gender combined, would be ranked from all the qualifiers of that year’s season.
-Finals scores are not to be included.
+Finals scores apply.

 - 1st to 6th place breeders would receive prize money and an award presented by YHS and/or USSBHA officials during the Finals Saturday Night Light Dinner at the Tryon International Equestrian Center on November 7th, 2020.